 If a motorcyclist survives an accident, he or she is likely to suffer serious injuries.
 These injuries can include:

 - Disfigurement or loss of a limb

-When a motorcyclist suffers traumatic injury, a lifetime of medical procedures and medical expenses can result.
-Multiple surgical procedures, as well as many months or years of rehabilitation can await the motorcyclist, and he or she may never be able to return to a prior career.
+When a motorcyclist suffers a traumatic injury, a lifetime of medical procedures and medical expenses can result.
+Multiple surgical procedures, as well as many months or years of rehabilitation, can await the motorcyclist.
+To make matters worse, he or she may never be able to return to a prior career.

 The bottom line is that, without the help of an experienced motorcycle attorney, an injured motorcyclist may never regain his or her prior quality of life.